Why am I getting an error in my workflow step?

 I'm testing my workflow and it's not enrolling contacts as expected - why?

-It's likely if you're testing your worklfow and it's not executing steps or enrolling contacts as you'd expect, that there's something in your settings causing this.
-Within your workflow, navigate to Settings on the left-hand side to check your settings.
+If you're testing your worklfow and it's not executing steps or enrolling contacts as you'd expect, then there's probably something in your settings causing this.
+Within your workflow, navigate to Settings to check your settings.

 For example, if your workflow setting for Execute actions on business days only is set to Yes and you're testing on the weekend, you'll run into this issue.